prof-rossetti/nyu-info-2335-201905/projects/freestyle/implementation.md

 #### Continuous Integration

-Configure your GitHub repository to integrate with a continuous integration (CI) platform like [Travis CI](/notes/travis-ci.md), such that automated tests are run on a CI server whenever new code is pushed to the remote GitHub repository.
+Configure your GitHub repository to integrate with a continuous integration (CI) platform like Travis CI, such that automated tests are run on a CI server whenever new code is pushed to the remote GitHub repository.

 ### Dev Process Requirements

+Iteratively develop your project using version control practices.
+Save new versions of your source code as you reach key milestones.

-Develop your updates [on a branch](/notes/git.md#branch-operations), push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated tests to run and pass on the CI server before finally "merging" the code into the master branch.
+Optionally: Instead of committing your versions directly to the "master" branch, use [branch operations](/notes/git.md#branch-operations) to develop logically-related updates on a separate branch, then push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated tests to run and pass on the CI server before finally "merging" the code back into the master branch.